Is NWT Upton Broad and Marshes or NWT Thorpe Marshes your local patch?

+We are asking people to help us record the wildlife found on these two wonderful reserves.
+Our WildWalks project is a great excuse to get out for a walk, while helping wildlife in the Broads National Park at the same time.
 Time spent walking in nature makes you feel good.
-Taking a walk is also an opportunity to help conservation efforts, by keeping a record of what you see on the way and adding your records to those of other visitors to create a fuller picture of the wildlife at the reserve.
+Taking a walk is also an opportunity to help conservation efforts, by keeping a record of what you see on the way and adding your records to those of other visitors to create a fuller picture of the wildlife found in an area.

-It is part of a wider Broads Landscape Partnership project, funded by the Heritage Lottery Fund and run by the Broads Authority.
+This project is part of a wider Broads Landscape Partnership project, funded by the Heritage Lottery Fund and run by the Broads Authority.
 We are focusing on two of our nature reserves in the Broads National Park.
 Upton Broad and Marshes